About the OEWG and CTEP Trial Development Deadlines

 - The LOI is reviewed by CTEP's Protocol Review Committee; Concepts are reviewed by the relevant Steering Committee.

-- CTEP will hold a call with investigators to discuss the consensus review; investigators may be asked to submit a revised LOI or concept.
+- CTEP holds a call with investigators to discuss the consensus review; investigators may be asked to submit a revised LOI or concept.

 - Approval from both CTEP and the pharmaceutical collaborator are required.